saurabh-sept/playwright-ts/README.md

 baseUIURL=http://www.way2automation.com/angularjs-protractor/webtables/.

-Install necessary packages: `npm install`
+Install necessary packages: `npm ci`

 Each version of Playwright needs specific versions of browser binaries to operate.
 You will need to use the Playwright CLI to install these browsers.
 With every release, Playwright updates the versions of the browsers it supports, so that the latest Playwright would support the latest browsers at any moment.
 It means that every time you update Playwright, you might need to re-run the install CLI command.